yurovsky/yurovsky.github.io/_drafts/2015-06-04-lockfree-ipc.md

 ## API

-The lockfree stack (LFS) itself must be initialized and this in turn needs to know where the descriptor is, the desired stack depth, and how big the buffers in the buffer pool are (the latter is used to calculate data pointers from the internally managed offsets).
+The lock-free stack (LFS) itself must be initialized and this in turn needs to know where the descriptor is, the desired stack depth, and how big the buffers in the buffer pool are (the latter is used to calculate data pointers from the internally managed offsets).